YugamSachdeva/python-basics/README.md

 # Python Basics 🐍

 This repository represents my Python learning journey.
-I created this repo to practice Python fundamentals, improve logical thinking, and understand how core concepts work together.
+I created this repo to practice Python fundamentals, improve logical thinking, and understand how core Python concepts work together.

-All the programs here are written during learning and revision, keeping the code simple, clean, and easy to understand.
+All the programs here are written during learning and revision, keeping the code simple, structured, and easy to understand.

 ---